Writing nodes using C#

 Pin Names

 For better readability in VL, an operation's arguments are separated at camelCasing.
-So "firstInput" in c# turns into "First Input" in VL.
+So "firstInput" in C# turns into "First Input" in VL.
 The default “return” value is called "Output" in VL.

 public static float PinNames(float firstInput, float secondInput)